 Wrapping Up

-With up to more than 20 times the nutrition of regular plants, it’s no wonder that so many are looking to add microgreens to their diet.
-Even when cooked, they still retain at least 75% of their nutrients, unlike mature vegetables that only keep 50% or less.
+With up to 20 times the nutrition of regular plants, it’s no wonder that so many want to add microgreens to their diet.
+Even when cooked, they retain at least 75% of their nutrients, unlike mature vegetables that only keep 50% or less.

 Tasty, colorful, and good for the body, it pays to experiment with different ways to use them.